 Online food sales continue to grow in popularity as consumers seek convenience and choice.

-Buying directly from the brands website ranked further down in fifth position.
+Buying directly from the brand’s website ranked further down in the fifth position.
 This can be attributed to the strategic move by many brands to distribute through a larger Chinese e-commerce platform for logistical ease.
-For the consumer, it is more efficient to visit an aggregator site to find all option so this strategy is effective at both ends of the cycle.
+For the consumer, it is more efficient to visit an aggregator site to find all options so this strategy is effective at both ends of the cycle.

 2.1 Are consumers buying imported products

-A high proportion (84%) of respondents had purchased imported food.
+A high proportion (84%) of the respondents had purchased imported food.

 There was little difference in the results per city, with Beijing just surpassing Shanghai.